eclipse/vorto/tutorials/tutorial_connect_device_using_mqtt_python.md

 ## Pre-requisites

+* You have successfully booked the following services:
+	- Bosch IoT Things Service
+	- Bosch IoT Permissions Service
 * [Publish](tutorial-create_and_publish_with_web_editor.md) an information model for the device to the Vorto Repository.
-* [Request](https://www.bosch-iot-suite.com/) an evaluation account for the Bosch IoT Suite.
 * [Register](tutorial_register_device.md) the device in the Bosch IoT Suite.

 ## Tools